Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Dynamic resolution

-When you use dynamic resolution, HDRP renders Scenes at the maximum resolution for your target platforms, and rescales the viewport accordingly, so it can render at varying resolutions.
+When you use dynamic resolution, HDRP can render at varying resolutions.
+To do this, it either uses hardware features, if available, or renders to render targets that are equal size or smaller than the current viewport.
 This helps maintain a stable frame rate in your Unity Project.
 For more information on dynamic resolution, as well as the types that HDRP supports, see the [dynamic resolution documentation](Dynamic-Resolution.html).

 ### Volumes